-(8) Real-Time data for reliability purposes must be accurate to within three percent.
+(9) Real-Time data for reliability purposes must be accurate to within three percent.
 This telemetry may be provided from relaying accuracy instrumentation transformers.

-(9) Each QSE shall report the current configuration of combined-cycle Resources that it represents to ERCOT.
-The telemetered Resource Status for a Combined Cycle Generation Resource may only be assigned a Resource Status of OFFNS if no generation units within that Combined Cycle Generation Resource are On-Line.
+(10) Each QSE shall report the current configuration of combined-cycle Resources that it represents to ERCOT.
+The telemetered Resource Status for a Combined Cycle Generation Resource may only be assigned a Resource Status of OFF if no generation units within that Combined Cycle Generation Resource are On-Line.